WoltLab/docs.woltlab.com/docs/javascript/components_rpc_api.md

 The `Result` module provides a consistent interface to interact with the API.
 A comprehensive implementation can be found in `WoltLabSuite/Core/Api/Comments/RenderComment.ts`:

+!!! info "WoltLab Suite 6.2 added a helper method for infallible requests that greatly reduces the boiler-plate code required for RPC endpoints that do not return errors in general.
+It is strongly recommended to use this new function instead unless you explicitly need to handle errors yourself.
+See the section on infallible requests to learn more."

 ```ts
 import { prepareRequest } from "WoltLabSuite/Core/Ajax/Backend";
 import { ApiResult, apiResultFromError, apiResultFromValue } from "WoltLabSuite/Core/Api/Result";